November 23, 2011

 It reminded me of Jack and Rose.

 Charlotte reluctantly boarded a lifeboat along with her 8-year-old daughter, leaving her beloved husband she would never see again.
 Another wife, unencumbered by any dependent, steadfastly stood by her husband despite pleas for her to save her own life.
-Rosalie Ida Straus, the 63-year-old wife of Isador Straus, co-owner of Macy’s Department Store, refused to get on a lifeboat with this legendary declaration:
+The 63-year-old wife of Isador Straus, co-owner of Macy’s Department Store, refused to get on a lifeboat with this legendary declaration:

 The couple was last seen sitting quietly on the deck chairs awaiting their fate.
 Only Mr. Straus’ body was recovered and identified.